-The Maryland Occupational Safety and Health (MOSH) State Plan is part of the Maryland Division of Labor and Industry which is headed by the Commissioner.
-The main office is located in Hunt Valley, Maryland with field office locations in Easton, Maryland, and Hagerstown, Maryland.
+The Maryland Occupational Safety and Health (MOSH) State Plan is part of the Maryland Division of Labor and Industry.
+The main office is located in Hunt Valley.

-MOSH compliance is responsible for the enforcement of its safety and health standards.
-Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of MOSH regulations are found.
-Inspections may be the result of regular scheduling, imminent danger reports, fatalities, and worker complaints or referrals.
+The MOSH compliance unit is responsible for the enforcement of safety and health standards.
+Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of MOSH standards are found.
+Inspections may be the result of regular scheduling, imminent danger reports, fatalities, worker complaints, or referrals.
 More information on enforcement in Maryland can be found on the Maryland State Plan website.

 MOSH conducts informal conferences in an effort to resolve contested cases.
-When a citation is contested, the Commissioner of Labor and Industry may appoint a Hearing Examiner to hold a hearing.
+When a citation is contested, a hearing examiner holds a hearing.
 For more information on these proceedings, please visit the Maryland State Plan website.

 The Department of Labor does not endorse, takes no responsibility for, and exercises no control over the linked organization or its views, or contents, nor does it vouch for the accuracy or accessibility of the information contained on the destination server.
 The Department of Labor also cannot authorize the use of copyrighted materials contained in linked Web sites.
 Users must request such authorization from the sponsor of the linked Web site.
 Thank you for visiting our site.
 Please click the button below to continue.